noahc3/RedditDiscordRSSBot/README.md

 - check for new posts with any title,
 - not include the title of the post in the embed,
 - embed the image if the post directly links to an image,
-- link to the comments page of the post, and
+- have the primary post link to the comments page,
+- will not include a dedicated comments link beyond the primary URL, and
-- send new post embeds to one webhook.
+- send new post embeds to one webhook without any user or role pings.

 The second feed will:
 - scan /r/bapcsalescanada sorted by new,
 - check for new posts with "gpu", "graphic", "video", or "3080" in the title, with `(?i)` marking the RegEx pattern as case insensitive,
 - include the full post title in the embed,
 - not embed any linked images,
-- link to the target link provided by the post, or the comments page if not a link post, and
+- link to the target link provided by the post, or the comments page if not a link post,
+- have a dedicated link to the comments page, and
-- send new post embeds to two webhooks.
+- send new post embeds to two webhooks:
+  - the messages to the first webhook will ping two users and one role
+  - the messages to the second webhook will not ping any users or roles